 does not apply to the exempt persons set forth in this

 d.
 Any licensed real estate agent or broker who is performing those activities subject to the regulation of the North Carolina Real Estate Commission.
 Notwithstanding the above, an exempt person does not include a real estate agent or broker who receives compensation of any kind in connection with the referral, placement, or origination of a mortgage loan.

 e.
 Any officer or employee of an exempt person described in sub-subdivision c. of this subdivision when acting in the scope of employment for the exempt person.

-estate transaction, receives and services in one calendar year no
+a residential real estate transaction, receives and services in one

-more than five purchase money notes secured by mortgages, deeds
+calendar year no more than five purchase money notes secured by mortgages,

-of trust, or other security instruments on the real estate sold as
+deeds of trust, or other security instruments on the real estate sold

 g.
 The North Carolina Housing Finance Agency as established by Article 122A of the General Statutes and the North Carolina Agricultural Finance Authority as established by Article 122D of the General Statutes.

 h.
 Any nonprofit corporation qualifying under section 501(c)(3) of the Internal Revenue Code which makes or services mortgage loans to promote home ownership or home improvements for the disadvantaged, provided that such corporation is not primarily in the business of soliciting or brokering or servicing mortgage loans.

 i.
 Any life insurance companies licensed to do business in North Carolina with regard to provisions concerning mortgage lenders.